Tejash-Shah/Classification-of-MNIST-dataset/README.md

 10. DecisionTree with PCA and LDA
 11. GaussianNaiveBayes
-12. GaussianNaiveBayes with PCA and LDA 13.LogisticRegression with PCA and LDA
+12. GaussianNaiveBayes with PCA and LDA
+13. LogisticRegression with PCA and LDA
 14. LogisticRegression with L1 Regularization
 15. LogisticRegression with L2 Regularization
 16. RandomForest